-- 10.1 The Council implemented the new Minimum Revenue Provision (MRP) guidance in 2008/09, and will assess their MRP for 2017/18 in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003. - 10.2 No requirement is currently anticipated to undertake any long term borrowing in either 2016/17 or 2017/18 although the authority will need at this stage to keep its options open and there are plans for borrowing to support future capital investment in leisure facilities in 2018/19.
-This is particularly so if any major capital project requires an element of long term borrowing as part of the overall funding package.

-- 10.3 Notwithstanding this possibility, the City Council is still obliged to make proper provision for the repayment of its outstanding debt.
+- 10.1 The Council implemented the new Minimum Revenue Provision (MRP) guidance in 2008/09, and will assess their MRP for 2018/19 in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003.
+Furthermore, the Council revised its MRP Policy in 2017/18 to provide for MRP on a 3% straight Line basis going forward. - 10.2 No requirement is currently anticipated to undertake any long term borrowing in either 2017/18 or 2019/19 although the authority will need at this stage to keep its options open and there are plans for borrowing to support future capital investment in leisure facilities in 2019/20.
+This is particularly so if any major capital project requires an element of long term borrowing as part of the overall funding package. - 10.3 Notwithstanding this possibility, the City Council is still obliged to make proper provision for the repayment of its outstanding debt.
 Capital expenditure is generally expenditure on assets which have a life expectancy of more than one year e.g. land, buildings, vehicles etc. It would usually be impractical to charge the entirety of such expenditure, which is often funded by borrowing, to the revenue account in the year it was incurred.
 Instead, this is spread over a longer period to try and match the years over which these assets will benefit the community.
 The manner of spreading these costs is through the Minimum Revenue Provision (MRP).
 Until recently, the MRP was calculated according to detailed and complex regulations.
-It is now determined under Guidance. - 10.4 The only statutory duty that a local authority has under the new MRP regime is 'to determine for the current financial year an amount of minimum revenue provision that it considers to be prudent'.
+It is now determined under Guidance.

+- 10.4 The only statutory duty that a local authority has under the new MRP regime is 'to determine for the current financial year an amount of minimum revenue provision that it considers to be prudent'.
 The Guidance, which authorities must 'have regard to' provides four options for calculating the MRP as set out below.
-It is important to realise, however, that there is no obligation to follow any of these options and that it is up to each authority to decide upon the most appropriate method of making a prudent provision, having had regard to the Guidance. - 10.5 With the guidance in mind, the Council commissioned Capita Asset Services to review its MRP policy.
-This was completed earlier in 2016 and the recommendation from the report is to move from a 4% reducing balance method of MRP charge to a 3% or 2% Straight Line method.
-One of the points highlighted in the report is that a 4% reducing balance method, never actually extinguishes the debt liability entirely, and debt is continued to be repaid even some 70 years later.
-Switching to a straight line method of applying MRP charges would match the debt liability to an average asset life and would see the liability repaid at a definite point in time.
-The differences are shown in the illustrative chart below:

-- 10.6 A 3% charge would more reflect an average life of Council assets of 33 years and since it has a mix of short life assets such as vehicles (typical life 5-10 years) and long life assets such as land and buildings (typical life 40-50 years) this is deemed to be a prudent approach to take. - 10.7 In 2016/17, the opening CFR was £12.897million which will result in an MRP of £516,000 (4% of the CFR) in this financial year.
+It is important to realise, however, that there is no obligation to follow any of these options and that it is up to each authority to decide upon the most appropriate method of making a prudent provision, having had regard to the Guidance. - 10.5 Using the 3% Straight Line method for calculating the MRP charge more reflects an average life of Council assets of 33 years and since it has a mix of short life assets such as vehicles (typical life 5-10 years) and long-life assets such as land and buildings (typical life 40-50 years) this is still deemed to be a prudent approach to take. - 10.6 In 2017/18, the opening CFR was £12.422million which will result in an MRP of £373,000 in this financial year.
 The chart below shows the anticipated CFR in future years as well as the MRP charge based on a 3% straight Line method.